ReproducibleQM/space_invader/data/README.md

-placeholder text
-## **Data Reuse Planning Template**
+## **Data Reuse Plan**

-Create a text file including information provided below, as appropriate.
-Save this file as " **DataReusePlan.txt**" and save in top-level folder of your data set for use by future researchers wanting to reuse your data.
+This is the basic metadata file for our project dataset, also housed in this repository.

 ## | **What** |